Skip to content

 Is Simpson College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Simpson College earn a median of $59,274, roughly in line with national averages for graduates.
+Ten years out, alumni of Simpson College earn a median of $59,274, roughly in line with the national average for college graduates.

 $49,946